kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Trish continues to contact me in ways that make me certain she knows what's been happening to me and that she must think I'm an idiot.
 - On the run up to the *conservatory-terror*, Trish had very obviously been instructed to say and do things on behalf of the criminal gangs that were intended to upset me and cause me anxiety.
-- One good example of this was her painting of a portrait of me dressed as a clown with my double chin over-pronounced, and this was emailed to me one evening while I was at my kitchen table at the exact moment some frequency trigger was applied on my devices, while I had just come under the effects of a recent hallucinogenic dose (dinner?).
+- One good example of this was her painting of a portrait of me dressed as a clown with my double chin over-pronounced, and this was emailed to me one evening while I was at my kitchen table at the exact moment some frequency trigger was applied on my devices' hardware, while I had just come under the effects of a recent hallucinogenic dose (something in my dinner perhaps?).
 - I felt HORRENDOUS about her picture - more proof of how efficacious their emotional manipulation tech is - but it didn't make any logical sense to me at the time so I immediately filed it away as bogus.
 - Actually, I responded quickly to her email the moment she sent it, asking her about the picture to which she replied with some vague explanation.
 - The picture had been on display somewhere in the region and it wasn't the first "meaningful" painting she had informed me about on email.